jtagaca/jtagaca/README.md

 <h2 align="left">👨🏻‍💻 About Me:</h2

 <p>
 :school: I am a junior at California State University, Bakersfield.
-And I have specialize in fullstack development mainly with web technologies and frameworks.
+And I specialize in fullstack development mainly in web technologies.
 I am also actively exploring technologies such as machine learning, cloud development or infrastrucutre, and containerization.
 </p>

 <p>
-:people_holding_hands: I am a also a member of my university's software engineering club and the Microsoft Learn Student Ambassador Program.
+:people_holding_hands:I am a also a member of my university's software engineering club and the Microsoft Learn Student Ambassador Program.
 </p>
 <p>